ekkytammarar/GazeTalk-Synthetic-Patient-Conversation-Simulator/gazetalk-deploy/gazetalk-deploy/README.md

 # GazeTalk Platform — Deployment Guide

 Aphasia rehabilitation tools for the Denmark pilot.
 Deploy in ~10 minutes.
-Share a single URL with Prof. Hansen and Prof. Haakon.
+Share a single URL with Prof. Hansen and Prof. Lund.

 ---